xizon/funda-electron-webview/README.md

 # Funda Electron Webview

-Simulate a webview.
+An electron template for simulating a browser that will get you started.
 It is convenient for the web page to open multiple tabs.

 ## File Structures